qifanz/ctw-traffic-signs/README.md

 # ctw-traffic-signs
 This is a project for the interview questions.
 The main goal is to detect chinese characters on traffic signs.
+In this project, the AlexeyAB/darknet repository is used for training (https://github.com/AlexeyAB/darknet).

 ## Dataset
 In this project the dataset Traffic Panel Database is used.
 This dataset is elaborated by National Nature Science Foundation of China(NSFC).